szstonelee/redisoo/use.md

 (error) ERR max number of clients reached
 ```

-So this the second way, use **config set** to change the parameter of Redis (It is the same idea for Redisoo)
+So this the second way, use **config set** to change the parameter of Redis

-### Start with config file
+### 3. use config file

 Your can modify the redis.conf file to change the parameters.

-Then start the Redis, let the paramters in redis.conf take effect.
+Then start Redis, let the paramters in redis.conf take effect.

-## Redisoo Config Parameter
+## Redisoo Config Parameters

 ### redisoo_db

-Default is "".
-When it is the default, Redisoo disable any support for database.
+Default is empty string of "".
+When it is the default, Redisoo disable connection to database.

-So when --redisoo_db "", it is a pure Redis.
+So when redisoo_db == "", it is a pure Redis.

 You can use config set anytime to change Redisoo to be a pure Redis.

-But if you want Redisoo connect to the database, you need set for the current values:
+But if you want Redisoo connect to database, you need set for the following values:

 * mysql
 * posgegresql